gvwilson/thirdbit/src/fiction/santas/index.md

 The robot's feet were flat round pads that left shallow circular dents in the top of the snow.
 After stopping several times for Finner could catch up, it picked him up and carried him.
-Finner would have protested, but he was too tired to more than mumble.
+Finner would have protested,
+but he was too tired to more than mumble.
 His ears had stopped hurting.
 He was pretty sure that was a bad sign.
 Why was he trying to keep his eyes open?
 He knew it was important in a distantly theoretical kind of way.
 Maybe he would remember when he woke up…

-The next thing he remembered, everything hurt.
+The next thing he knew, everything hurt.
 His ears, his toes, his back, his throat—his whole body wanted him to know it was annoyed.
-He was lying beneath a heavy pile of scratchy blankets, and a quick, furtive inspection confirmed that yes, he was naked.
+He was lying beneath a heavy pile of scratchy blankets, and a quick, furtive inspection confirmed that yes, someone had stripped him down to his underwear while he was unconscious.
-Warm and not dead,
-but someone had undressed him while he was unconscious.

-He sat up,
-clutching the blankets to his chest.
+He sat up and clutched the blankets to his chest, momentarily grateful that whoever had taken his clothes off hadn't strapped him down.

-He had been lying on a bench whose vinyl cushions were flaking with age in a room that looked like an abandoned subway station. with cracked floor tiles and a truly memorable bouquet that was equal parts damp earth, oily rust, and wet dog, the last of which was coming from the blankets.
+He had been lying on a bench whose vinyl cushions were flaking with age in a room that looked like an abandoned subway station. with cracked floor tiles and a truly memorable bouquet that was equal parts damp earth, oily rust, and wet dog, the last of which came from the blankets.
-Two square glass panels connected to a boxy battery cast a gloomy blue light over crates, boxes, sacks, and bags, each one overflowing with broken toys, salvaged pieces of clothing, and kitchen implements still in their immaculate plastic packaging.
+Two square glass panels connected to a boxy battery cast a gloomy blue light over crates, boxes, sacks, and bags, each one overflowing with broken toys, salvaged pieces of clothing, and kitchen implements still wearing immaculate plastic packaging.

 "Ah, good, you're awake."
 Finner twisted around at the sound of the robot elf's voice.